Channel Dependence, Limited Lookback Windows, and the Simplicity of Datasets: How Biased is Time Series Forecasting?: Detailed Granger Causality Analysis

-Overall, these findings highlight that Granger causality excels at disentangling the nature of multivariate time series dependencies.
-Standard benchmarks typically permit effective univariate treatment at larger lags, the ODE datasets consistently demand modeling of channel interactions, and most Monash datasets demonstrate little true multivariate dependence.
-These results underscore the value of focusing research on genuinely multivariate datasets, such as chaotic ODEs, to advance understanding and modeling of channel dependence in time series forecasting.
+\paragraph{Summary} Overall, Granger causality serves as a powerful diagnostic tool for disentangling the nature of time series dependencies.
+While standard benchmarks permit effective univariate treatment at larger lags, ODE datasets demand explicit modeling of channel interactions.
+These findings suggest that research into multivariate dependencies should prioritize genuinely integrated datasets, such as chaotic ODEs, rather than simple aggregations.